jmlewis/valett/README.md

 # Valett

-Valett is a Node module for determining the appropriate letter and board valuations in word games.
+Valett is a Node module for determining the appropriate letter valuations in word games.
 Valett analyzes the corpus of a game's legal plays and provides point values for the letters in the game based on a desired weighting of their frequency, frequency by length and the entropy of their transition probabilities.

+An example script for determining appropriate letter values for Scrabble is in the scrabble/ directory.
+To run it, navigate to scrabble/ and run (with CoffeeScript installed globally):

+	coffee scrabble.coffee

+One could also use valett to calculate board difficulty in a game like Boggle (boards with neighboring letters that have a low probability of transitioning to each other are harder).

 ## Installation